benznest/flutter_bx_exchange/README.md

 Returns a list of all available currency pairings, including their "pairing_id" which is required for some API calls.
 Will also include the minimum order amount for primary and secondary currency in each pairing market.

-This is public API. you can access JSON in [https://bx.in.th/api/pairing/](https://bx.in.th/api/pairing/) directly.
+This is a public API. you can access JSON in [https://bx.in.th/api/pairing/](https://bx.in.th/api/pairing/) directly.

 ```
 [GET]